evergrace-co/react-native-audio-pro/docs/docs/api/events.md

 a clock or calender sounds, or another app starts playing audio.

-We recommend to set `autoHandleInterruptions: true` in `TrackPlayer.setupPlayer`.
+We recommend to set `autoHandleInterruptions: true` in `AudioPro.setupPlayer`.
 This way toggling playback is handled automatically.

-By default `autoHandleInterruptions` is set to `false` (default) in `TrackPlayer.setupPlayer`, which means your app is expected to respond to this event in the following situations:
+By default `autoHandleInterruptions` is set to `false` (default) in `AudioPro.setupPlayer`, which means your app is expected to respond to this event in the following situations:
 - When the event is triggered with `paused` set to `true`, on Android playback should be paused.
 When `permanent` is also set to `true`, on Android the